swt30/thesis/chapters/04-heating/04-heating.md

 I caution that these opacities may be too simple for the following reasons:

--   They appear to include no treatment of H$_2$O--H$_2$O collisionally-induced absorption.
+-   They appear to include no treatment of H$_2$O--H$_2$O collisionally induced absorption.
 -   They are a least-squares fit to mean line opacities only.
 -   They use the HITRAN database, albeit a recent version, rather than the more comprehensive HITEMP database which contains many more transitions for water.
 -   They are fitted to just three different temperatures, the lowest of which is $1000\,$K, and three different pressures, the lowest of which is $1\,$bar.
 At the top of the atmosphere we expect the pressure and temperature to be lower than both of these.

 \noindent Nevertheless, choosing a power-law opacity allows us to simplify the expressions for the surface optical depth and pressure to the forms in @sec:boundary-conditions.
-We therefore have reasonable physically-motivated boundary conditions for the external boundary, and hence a plausible link between the transit radius of the planet and its internal structure model.
+We therefore have reasonable physically motivated boundary conditions for the external boundary, and hence a plausible link between the transit radius of the planet and its internal structure model.

 The opacity enters the structural equations through the optical depth gradient (@eq:optical-depth-gradient).
 I compute $\kappa_\mathrm{th}$ using @eq:opacity and the pressure--temperature profile of the model.